Codecademy/docs/content/cpp/concepts/math-functions/terms/modf/modf.md

 ---
 Title: 'modf()'
-Description: 'Splits the given number into an integral and a fractional part.'
+Description: 'Splits a given number into an integral and a fractional part.'
 Subjects:
   - 'Computer Science'
 Tags: